albertoivo/reactnd-project-myreads-starter/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository was the starter code for Udacity students.
+Now it's a complete project for organizing your reads.

+Also Tests are string recommended here.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Bug Reports

+One limitation is the BooksAPI.js because can only search a fixed set of cached results [SEARCH_TERMS.md](SEARCH_TERMS.md).

+Please file bug reports using GitHub [issues] (https://github.com/albertoivo/reactnd-project-myreads-starter/issues).
+Thank you!

+## Pull Requests

+If you would like to contribute to this project, feel free.
+Clean, well-tested, well-documented code is appreciated.
+Thanks!